One of the big problems when working with large language models in development environments is context contamination.

 The pattern is clear: subagents = AI “microservices” in your development environment.

-• Create your own subagents based on the real needs of your projects and your way of working.
+- Create your own subagents based on real needs of your projects and your way of working.

-• Limit tools: security and focus, but considering their independence: leave write permissions, and when you don't want it to generate an artifact, say so explicitly.
+- Limit tools: security and focus, but taking into account their independence: leave write permissions, and when you don't want it to generate an artifact, say so explicitly.

-• Version in Git: so your team can collaborate on improving the subagents.
+- Version in Git: so your team can collaborate on improving subagents.

-I repeat, in my opinion the best way to make the most of this Claude Code functionality is to create your own agents.
-Using some already created is useful, and shortly I'll show you a huge collection of them but, seriously, each professional is different, so solutions should be personalized.
+I repeat, in my opinion the best way to get the most out of this Claude Code functionality is to create your own agents.
+Using some already created ones is useful, and in nothing I will show you a huge collection of them but, seriously, every professional is different, that's why solutions must be personalized.

-In my case, my current stack consists of Tailwind, Laravel with Inertia and Vue.js, plus the OpenAI API.
-Therefore, I have an agent per stack piece:
+In my case, my current stack consists of Tailwind, Laravel with Inertia, and Vue.js, in addition to the OpenAI API.
+Therefore, I have one agent per stack piece:

-1. Laravel-Vue-Architect that helps me make pragmatic decisions based on Laravel (with Inertia) and Vue.js best practices.
+- Laravel-Vue-Architect that helps me make pragmatic decisions based on best practices of Laravel (with Inertia) and Vue.js.

-2. Open-AI-Expert is, as the name indicates, an expert in the OpenAI API (which isn't simple, by the way).
-I use it when I want to make sure I'm using the best prompting techniques, caching, choosing the right model, its parameters, etc.
+- Open-AI-Expert is, as the name implies, an expert in the OpenAI API (which is not simple, by the way).
+I use it when I want to ensure using best prompting techniques, caching, choosing the right model, its parameters, etc.

-3. UI-Design-Reviewer is the agent responsible for validating my attempts at creating layouts and UI compositions (with Tailwind), even though I'm not a professional at it.
+- UI-Design-Reviewer is the agent in charge of validating my attempts to create UI layouts and compositions (with Tailwind), even not being a professional in it.

-I'll show you the content of the open-ai-expert.md agent, so you get an idea.
+I show you with content of openai-api-expert.md agent, so you get an idea.

 ---